 Over 20 million Olympia oyster seed produced at PSRF’s hatchery helps rebuild breeding populations in 19 priority locations in Puget Sound to support on-the-ground restoration efforts.

 Pinto abalone rebuilding

-PSRF, WDFW and partners have developed state-of-the-art techniques to raise pinto abalone at the hatchery. ~15,000 juveniles have been outplanted to date, in efforts to restore this vanishing species.
+PSRF, WDFW and partners have developed state-of-the-art techniques to raise pinto abalone at the hatchery. ~50,000 juveniles have been outplanted to date, in efforts to restore this vanishing species.

-Restore bull kelp populations
+Recover bull kelp populations

 Sugar kelp cultivation

 With funding from the Paul G. Allen Family Foundation and the U.S. Navy, PSRF has cultivated sugar kelp on spools at the hatchery, which were outplanted and harvested as a core element of research with partners on the ability of sugar kelp cultivation to improve seawater conditions or shelter sensitive species.